sibs-zz/Post-GWAS_gene_agent/README.md

 > **New Feature**: We have optimized this script to support a **Lite Mode** — input files containing **only gene names (one per line)**, with no p-values or other statistics required.
 The program automatically detects the input format:
 >
 > - **Full fastBAT format**: Standard columns (Gene, Chr, Start, End, No.SNPs, Pvalue, etc.); genes are filtered by p-value threshold.
+See https://yanglab.westlake.edu.cn/software/gcta/#fastBAT for details.
 > - **Lite gene list format**: A single column of gene names; p-value filtering is skipped, and all genes proceed directly to TMPS scoring.
 >
 > This means you can extract gene names from any source and feed them directly into the analysis — no need to prepare full fastBAT output.